BenjaminShinar/udemy_docker_mastery/Lectures/commands.md

     - _local_ - only images that don't have a custom tag set (locally built)
 - _docker-compose logs_ - see logs
 - _docker-compose build_ - build images
+- _docker-compose config_ - convert the files into a single compose file
+  - _docker-compose-convert_ - alternative name